-It glosses up the great GameCube remake from years back by improving the environments and adding 1080p, 16:9 widescreen, and 60fps support.
+It glosses up the great GameCube remake from years back by improving the environments and adding 1080p and 16:9 widescreen support.
 Perhaps best of all the tweaks is the option to ditch the old "tank controls" and use a more responsive, modernised scheme.

 The Elder Scrolls V: Skyrim – Special Edition (PS4/XB1)

 Although we can make a strong argument for The Witcher 3: Wild Hunt, Bethesda's The Elder Scrolls V: Skyrim remains the completely essential, totally enormous, absolutely epic role-playing odyssey of choice – and yes, it's even better on PlayStation 4 and Xbox One.

 Skyrim looks a lot better than the earlier console editions, even if it's still a bit rugged in a lot of ways, plus it bundles in the various add-ons and allows for an array of approved fan mods, giving you a massive amount of fantasy excellence to dig into.

 Lara Croft's initial reign atop the gaming world ended in ruin – but 2013's Tomb Raider restored the iconic heroine to greatness.
 It's a lot like Uncharted, sure, but that's not a knock against a supremely exciting adventure that satisfies with wild action and dazzling exploration sequences, but also reboots Croft's origin story with success.